Xceptance/neodymium-library/README.md

 * [Neodymium Showcase](https://github.com/Xceptance/neodymium-showcase): This repository contains different showcases.
 Each of them demonstrates and comments on the usage of a single feature of Neodymium.
 Feel free to request more examples by creating an issue.

 ## Introductions in other media
-We have an article on [DZone](https://dzone.com/articles/neodymium-an-open-source-framework-for-web-testing) describing the main features of Neodymium.

 We have a talk (in German) about the features and some best practices for Neodymium available on [YouTube](https://www.youtube.com/watch?v=hn-juzcXrZg).

 ## Additional Features